ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 To create your custom cyber-recovery solution based on a VMware vCenter Server instance, follow the [procedure to order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):

 1. In Step 4, select **Primary**.
-2. In Step 7, order an edge gateway cluster with your preferred firewall option:
+2. In Step 7, order a gateway cluster with your preferred firewall option:
     * If you select Juniper vSRX, see [Ordering Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-ordering).
     * If you select FortiGate, see [Ordering FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering).
     * If you select Bring Your Own gateway appliance, see the installation instructions that are provided by your firewall vendor.